CS-UCR/final-project-order-66/README.md

     Out of those 5 Jose Castro did question 3 and 6.
 Henry Nguyen did questions 1 and 2.
 We might have to drop questions 4 and 5 since there is no information that can help us answer question 4 because in the Yelp free dataset the attribute to rank restaurants for their prices, was not provided, also for question number 5 we wanted to draw a map, but since we don’t have the necessary tools to make this, we are still undecided whether if we can do it or not.

-2. There is no dependencies except for the Yelp data set stated above in point 3 of the Phase 2.
+2. There is no dependencies except for the Yelp data set and Yelp API key stated above in point 3 of the Phase 2.

 3. How we tackle the questions?
     1. For question 1 and 2: Henry used graphs to help him visualize the relations of the restaurants.
 He also used the classified numbers from the data frames to help him draw a conclusion to answer the questions.
 He did encounter a problem with question 2 but he was able to navigate and modified the question a little bit.
 Please see the Phase3.ipynb for a complete detail.